fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 In Ruby, when an object is passed to a *method call as an argument*, the parameter assigned to it acts as a *pointer to the original object*.
 Ruby __does not__ create a copy of the object for that method.
 The object that gets passed is a __reference__ to some object.

 ###### Pass by value
 With pass by value, a copy of an object is created, and it is that copy that gets passed around.
-Since it is merely a copy, it is impossible to change the original object; any attempt to change the copy just changes the copy and leaves the original object unchanged.
+Since it is merely a copy, it is impossible to change the original object; any attempt to change the object just changes the copy and leaves the original object unchanged.

 When you "*pass (an object) by value (to a variable/as an argument to a method)*", the method only has __a copy of the original object__.
 Operations performed on the object within the method have __no effect on the original object__ outside of the method.
 ```